Make those nicks and scratches disappear with touch up paint for cars

 If you don’t have any rust and the factory primer is visible, you can skip those steps and proceed with painting.

-To repair scratches, apply the brush head to the syringe and load it with a small amount of paint.
+To repair scratches, apply the brush head to the syringe and load it with a small amount of touch up paint.
 Then apply light pressure to the plunger as you guide the brush head all along the scratch.
+Car touch up paint can be found at most home centers.